tmpg/secws/lab600/lab600_database_vault.md

 (...)
 ````

 For the rest of the workshop, we will however **disable Operations Control**.
+Please run the following script.

 ````
 $ <copy>opsctl_90_disable.sh</copy>